Larbert, New South Wales: Village of Larbert

 Larbert had a public school from 1867 to 1868 and from 1874 to 1891.
 Larbert East school operated from 1874 to 1892.
 Both schools operated as "half-time" schools and as each other's partners from 1874, except in 1892 when Larbert East school was partnered with Uradux school.
 Land was reserved for a Union Church in 1878.

 A village site was reserved on the same land as the earlier settlement, in 1881.
 The village had an unusual street plan with large open spaces, between the different parts of the village, corresponding to low-lying areas and reflecting the hard-won experience of earlier floods.
 The area continued to be flood affected, with serious floods occurring in 1900, 1925, 1934, 1943, and 1948.

 Although Larbert was primarily an agricultural area, gold had been found in the area by October 1851 and the Shoalhaven's riverbed contained alluvial gold.
 A gold dredge operated near Larbert from 1901 to 1904.

+Larbert lay on the route of a never-built proposed railway that was to link the Federal Capital Territory to what is now Jervis Bay Territory.

 By 1917, the village seems to have been reduced to just one street of town allotments.
 By 1948, the village's small Union Church, while then still standing, had not been used for eight years.
 It was revived for a time, but finally sold in the 1970s.
 Larbert was designated as the name of the locality in 1969.